la2050/archive/_projects/2015/pioneer-the-dreams-and-aspirations-of-youth-artists-in-south-los-angeles.md

   unprecedented artistic talent.

    Both partner organizations will gain benefit of this grant through the renovated space and its artists.
 Dreamhaus, The OPM Company and Pacific Dissent will all share resources and create opportunities by opening the doors to innovative and risk-taking individuals willing to push boundaries as we (together) shape Los Angeles to become the best place to learn, create, connect and live.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- The Dreamhaus project budget is $106,400.
-The $6,400 additional costs will be covered through other means, namely donations, sponsorship and rental of the Dreamhaus warehouse.

-   One feature of our budget is allocated for materials to be used for the workshop with elementary school students.
-It will include painting materials such as paper, paint and brushes.
-Organizations such as Blick Art Materials have an online website dedicated to fundraising supplies for art programs.
-Dreamhaus will be using this fundraising operation in order to compensate for the additional cost that will not be covered in the funding provided by LA2050.

-   We have established a network of rental clients that include Interscope Records/Universal Music Group, The Top Shelf Company, and Atlantic Records.
-The studio is a great location for photo shoots and filming purposes and we are confident these rental fees will cover the lease throughout the year.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Drywall/Removable Walls  $17,000.00
-   Ventilation  $3,000.00
-   Lighting  $1,000.00
-   Window Enhancements  $5,000.00
-   Front Door Enhancement  $700.00

-    Total $26,700.00
-    Monthly

-   Rent  $3,250.00    $19,500.00
-   Security Cameras  $10,000.00
-   Parking  $300.00  $3,600.00
-   Payroll  $4,000.00
-   Flat Files (Archives)  $4,800.00
-   Furniture (Studio)  $2,500.00
-   Furniture (Office)  $2,500.00
-   Artist Stipend (Shows)  $1,000.00  $12,000.00
-   Website Maintenance  $720.00  $8,640.00
-   Video Documentation  $500.00
-   Video Editor  $500.00
-   Workshop - Artist Payment $480.00 $5,760.00
-   Workshop - Materials  $450.00  $5,400.00

-    Total $79,700.00

-   Total $106,400.00
 How do you plan to scale the success of your proposal?: >- Since our proposal outlines our mission to construct an “Artist-Run Space,” the first method of scaling success would be simply having a fully-functional